This post may contain affiliate links. Please read our disclosure policy.

 Raw Brussel sprouts may last for a very long time in the fridge.
 They can last up to 14 days.
 Make sure you keep them in their original packaging and do not wash them before you store them in the fridge.
 When ready to use your Brussel sprouts, peel off the wilted or damaged outer leaves and trim the tips off.
 Brussel sprouts taste best when used within 3-4 days of buying them.
 Even though they last longer than that, they may lose some of their sweetness when stored for long periods of time.

-Wondering how long cooked Brussel sprouts last in the fridge?
-If you have any leftovers, keep in a tightly sealed container and store in the fridge for up to 5 days.
+Wondering how long cooked Brussels sprouts last in the fridge?
+If you have any leftovers, keep them in a tightly sealed container and store them in the fridge for up to 5 days.

 How to blanch Brussel Sprouts